Ghatak Platoon: Honours

 Colonel Balwan Singh (then Lieutenant) led his Ghatak Platoon on 3 July 1999 up to the top of Tiger Hill under intense artillery fire.
 He was seriously injured during the operation where he was able to neutralize four enemy soldiers.
 He was awarded the Mahavir Chakra for his bravery.

-Sepoy Gurtej Singh belonging to the Ghatak Platoon of the 3rd Battalion, Punjab Regiment engaged in hand to hand combat with Chinese troops in Galwan Valley on 15 June 2020 where he killed 12 enemy soldiers, including several with his kirpan, before his death.
+Sepoy Gurtej Singh belonging to the Ghatak Platoon of the 3rd Battalion, Punjab Regiment engaged in hand-to-hand combat with Chinese troops in Galwan Valley on 15 June 2020 where he killed 12 enemy soldiers, including several with his kirpan, before his death.
 For his bravery, he was posthumously awarded the third highest wartime gallantry award, the Vir Chakra.

+Captain Gurjinder Singh Suri, (4 July 1974 – 9 November 1999) was an Indian Army officer of 12 Battalion, Bihar Regiment who was posthumously awarded the Maha Vir Chakra, India's second highest gallantry award, for exemplary valor in combat during a gunbattle in the Faulad post attack in 1999.Singh was killed in a gun battle in the Gulmarg, Uri sector on 9 November 1999 where the Pakistani army attacked the Faulad Post.
+During this battle, Manoj Kumar, Birendra Kumar, Birendra Nath Tiwari were also killed.